camorris/foraycollective/README.md

 CSS: To style the text and tables found through out the site.

 Fontawesome: Was used to design the icons found on the page.

-### Unsolved Problems
----
-  Have yet to be determined, will ask the VP of Engineering if there is anything that needs to be changed or worked on.